 Getting solar panels installed can make a drastic difference to your energy bill and put you on track for your most sustainable summer yet – letting you crank the air con a bit longer and keeping you cool while you’re inside with the kids.

 AGL offers plenty of ways to get solar onto your house today, including paying $0 upfront to get panels installed.
 Check out your options here.
+Check out your options or visit our Sydney solar page here.

 Cost: $0 (upfront)